cyberark/sidecar-injector/README.md

 ### Configuration

+The configurable parameters should be set as annotations on the **Pod template spec** and **NOT on the Deployment, Job or otherwise**.
 The sidecar injector will not inject the sidecar into pods by default.
-Add the `sidecar-injector.cyberark.com/inject` annotation with value `true` to the pod template spec to enable injection.
+Add the `sidecar-injector.cyberark.com/inject` annotation with value `true` to the **Pod template spec** to enable injection.
+Injection will not go ahead if the annotations are not on the **Pod template spec**.

 The following table lists the configurable parameters of the Sidecar Injector and their default values.